 Who stays over Christmas or arrives early in January?

-The coaches are responsible to arrange with Housing in advance for their athletes to stay in campus housing while the residence halls are officially closed.
+Coaches and sponsoring staff members are responsible to arrange with Housing in advance for their students to stay in campus housing while the residence halls are officially closed.
 The electronic door program is operated from the housing data which has been approved by Housing.
 There are additional expectations and restrictions* in the residence halls (see below).
 Only students who reside on-campus for the Fall and Spring semesters are allowed to reside in the residence halls during Christmas holiday.
-Athletes who reside off-campus for the Fall or Spring semester do not stay in campus housing during Christmas holiday because they will not have been officially checked-in by residence staff and would not have room keys from the residence hall staff prior to Christmas holiday.
+Students who reside off-campus for the Fall or Spring semester do not stay in campus housing during Christmas holiday because they will not have been officially checked-in by residence staff and would not have room keys from the residence hall staff prior to Christmas holiday.

 Special approval needed

-Coaches need to contact Housing in advance to arrange for approval.
-Once arranged, the coaches will add their own student's names and manage their own group list at the Special Housing Schedule (login) site.
+Coaches and other sponsoring staff need to contact Housing in advance to arrange for approval.
+Once arranged, they will add their own students' names and manage their own group lists at the Special Housing Schedule (login) site.

-Administrators who have authorization to view the entire Christmas Holiday list may login here Christmas Holiday list.
+Administrators who have authorization to view the entire Christmas/Early January list may login here Christmas Holiday list.